tedneward/Research/content/distribution/index.md

 ## Reading and reading lists:

+* ["The Distributed Computing Manifesto"](https://www.allthingsdistributed.com/2022/11/amazon-1998-distributed-computing-manifesto.html): "Today, I am publishing the Distributed Computing Manifesto, a canonical document from the early days of Amazon that transformed the architecture of Amazon’s ecommerce platform.
+It highlights the challenges we were facing at the end of the 20th century, and hints at where we were headed." --Werner Vogels
 * [dancres.github.io](https://dancres.github.io/Pages/)
 * ["How we built r/Place"](https://www.redditinc.com/blog/how-we-built-rplace): Place was a project by Reddit where users could place a single colored tile on a collaborative canvas every few minutes.
 Each tile placed was relayed to observers in real-time.
 This article discusses how multiple engineering teams worked together to create Place.